UniversalDependencies/UD_Spanish-AnCora/README.md

 # Changelog

+* 2021-11-15 v2.9
+  * Changed sentence ids to reflect the original AnCora documents.
 * 2021-05-15 v2.8
   * Fixed: AdpType=Preppron wrongly appeared at the first word of multi-word prepositions such as "delante del".